michaelnisi/gitgo/README.md

 The `gitgo` module exports a single function that returns a [Readable Stream](http://nodejs.org/api/stream.html#stream_class_stream_readable).

-- `path` Directory path of the git repository
+- `path` Directory path to target repo

-- `options` is an array containing the git command to execute, followed by its options, e.g.
+- `options` Array containing the git command to execute, followed by its options, e.g. `['add', '.']`

-    ['add', '.']

 - `callback` Function Optional.
 Called when the child process closes.